This is the official fan page of Olga Barabanschikova.

 Her highest WTA ranking was 49, and this was reached on March 2nd 1998, and has earned career prizemoney of $548,692 USD.

 Olga was sponsored by Sergio Tachinni (clothes and shoes) and Babolat (racquets and tennis bag).

-Olga has been coached by Vladimir Perko, Victor Archutowski, and also worked with Aussie Tennis Coach Steve Parr between 1997 and 2000.
+Olga has been coached by Vladimir Perko, Victor Archutowski, and also worked with Australian Tennis Coach Steve Parr between 1997 and 2000.

 Olga has now retired from professional tennis.